jmagrippis/advent-of-svelte/apps/nextjs/prompts/challenge-2.md

 You’ve been tasked with creating a Cookie Counter which can show the tally of cookies munched.
 We should also be able to add, remove, and reset the count.

 If you’re up for it, you could consider adding a feature that shows Santa’s mood based on the number of cookies eaten – maybe he gets a little merrier with each cookie!

-### follow-up 1

-No input functionality.
-We should just render the json data.
-But add search functionality, so users can search for a specific name, and filter on naughty or nice.

-### follow-up 2

-Nice.
-Please make the filters toggle-able "pills"